-It can affect anyone – but it’s more common in children under the age of 5, teenagers, and young adults.
-Students in their ﬁrst year of tertiary education living in hostel accommodation may also be at higher risk.
-The bacteria pass from person to person through secretions from the nose or throat, for example by coughing or sneezing.
+It can affect anyone, but it’s more common in children under the age of 5, teenagers, and young adults.
+People living in group accommodation can also be at higher risk.

 It is important to know the signs and symptoms of meningitis as it can develop quickly.
 It can be treated with antibiotics, but early treatment is very important.

 If you notice any of the symptoms of meningitis, seek immediate medical advice.

 The bacteria passes from person to person through secretions from the nose or throat, for example by coughing or sneezing, by kissing, or by sharing eating utensils, toothbrushes or pacifiers (babies’ dummies).

 It can be difficult to recognise meningococcal disease because it can look like other illnesses, such as the flu.